 The original version of the W.W.W. specification did not require shock protection for the balance and none of the wristwatches supplied under it had shock protection.
 A provision requiring shock protection appears to have been introduced as part of the amendment to the W.W.W. specification in 1947.

-In the book "OMEGA – A Journey through Time" Marco Richon shows one of these watches on a two piece open ended strap &mdsh; it must be an open ended strap because of the fixed bars on the watch.
-This is totally inappropriate; the fixed bars were specified for security, and were paired with a one piece pull through British military standard G10 strap.
-In that way, even if one of the fixed bars, which were solid and already much stronger than a spring bar, was to give way, the watch was still securely fastened to the wearer's wrist.
+In the book "OMEGA – A Journey through Time" Marco Richon shows one of these Omega W.W.W. watches on a two piece open ended strap.
+It is clearly not a one piece strap because a gap can be seen between the case and the bars, so it must be a two piece strap, and it must be an open ended strap because of the fixed bars.
+This is totally inappropriate; the fixed bars were specified for strength and security, and they were paired with a one piece pull through British military standard G10 strap.
+In that way, even if one of the fixed bars, which were solid and already much stronger than a spring bar, was to give way, the watch remained securely fastened to the wearer's wrist.
 If you want a strap like this, click on this link: leather G10 straps.

 Back to the top of the page.